This Is What I Discovered When I Started Analyzing My Unrequited Crushes

 Romantic Narrative Assessment (Basic)

-A written analysis of the romantic story you’ve been telling yourself.
+A written analysis of the story your crushes are telling you.